matthewyang204/Enjoyable/README.md

 by Sam Deane, and is based on the Enjoy codebase written by [Yifeng Huang](http://nongraphical.com) and [Sam McCall](http://abstractable.net/enjoy/).

-### New in 1.3

-Added in 1.3 is support for a "centered" mode for mouse move.

-In this mode, rather than nudging the mouse position left/right/up/down, tan analog input can be used to set the absolute location of the mouse as a deviation from the centre of the screen.
-The further the analog input is from the neutral point, the further away from the centre of the screen the mouse gets placed.

-This is intended to be a better solution for games such as Elite: Dangerous which can map the mouse to yaw/roll/pitch, and where it's valuable to be able to have the mouse snap back to a central point when the input is released.

 ## How to Use

 To start, just press a button on your joystick or gamepad, then press